Velocidex/velociraptor-docs/content/blog/2022/2022-03-22-deaddisk/_index.md

 ## Conclusions

-Velociraptor is an extremely capable triage and analysis tool which works best when running live on the endpoint - where is correlate information from disk, memory and volatile system state.
-Velociraptor has a vibrant community with powerful user contributed artifacts designed for use in the environment.
+Velociraptor is an extremely capable triage and analysis tool which works best when running live on the endpoint - where it can correlate information from disk, memory and volatile system state.
+Velociraptor has a vibrant community with powerful user contributed artifacts designed for use in this context.

 However, sometimes we do not have the luxury of running directly on the running endpoint, but have to rely instead on dead disk images of